 How Can A Mother Lose Custody Of Her Child?

-by | Child Custody
+by Admin | Child Custody

+How can a mother lose custody of her child?
 After a divorce, parents argue over who has the right and responsibilities to raise their kids legally.
 Mothers have historically had automatic sole custody grounds just because they are the “mother.”
 But times have changed and it is now very likely for a mother to gain custody of the child.
 Fathers have become better prepared to gain sole custody of children for their child custody claim disputes.

 Huggins Law Office’s Atty.
 Shawn R. Huggins agrees that there are situations in which a father can obtain sole custody, as well as vice versa.
 Child custody issues rest on a number of situations that demand in-depth legal research before starting the trial to have your client’s best defense plan effectively formulated.